mori-bund/steamrarecheevs/README.md

 3. Set up your Steam API Key:

-   - Obtain your API Key from the - Obtain your API Key from the [Steam Developer website](https://steamcommunity.com/dev/apikey).
+   - Obtain your API Key from the [Steam Developer website](https://steamcommunity.com/dev/apikey) if you don't already have one.
    - Remove the underscore from the `con_fig.py` filename in the project directory.
    - Add your API Key and [Steam ID](https://help.steampowered.com/en/faqs/view/2816-BE67-5B69-0FEC) to the `config.py` file: